tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 2.2 AdOfferwallViewController

-easiest way to show offerwall is using **AdOfferwallViewController**.
-AdOfferwallViewController can be used like UIViewController. below example is how to show AdOfferwallViewController with UINavigationController as modal.
+Easiest way to show offerwall is using **AdOfferwallViewController**.
+AdOfferwallViewController can be used like UIViewController.
+Below example is how to show AdOfferwallViewController with UINavigationController as modal.

 ```swift
 // Swift